Posted 15 July 2012 - 07:45 AM

 This is not a whinge, but a rueful commentary on what must be finger trouble on my part.

-i7Intel 3960X on liquid cooling, an nVidia GTX 680 driving a 32"HD TV, and a Compaq L2105tm touchscreen, and a GTX 570 driving a 21" Samsung: 6 gigs OCZ 1600 DDR3 RAM, Gigabyte X79-UD3 motherboard.
+i7Intel 3960X on liquid cooling, an EVGA nVidia 780 driving a 32"HD TV, a Compaq L2105tm touchscreen and a 21" Samsung: 6 gigs OCZ 1600 DDR3 RAM, Gigabyte X79-UD3 motherboard.
 A full height Thermaltake Armor EVO case with fantastic space and cooling.

 FTX AU SP4 DVD - PC Av #27336,YMMLv2,YSCH, YSTW & YWVA, YCDR, YHBA,YBCS, YSCB, Bundy, BNE DVD PC Av #28968